GoogleCloudPlatform/snapshot-debugger/README.md

 See
 [COMMAND_REFERENCE.md](https://github.com/GoogleCloudPlatform/snapshot-debugger/blob/main/snapshot_dbg_cli/COMMAND_REFERENCE.md).

-## Download the Snapshot Debugger CLI
+## Installing the Snapshot Debugger CLI

-Clone the debugger to your local environment, or to your Cloud Shell
+Install the debugger cli in your local environment, or in your Cloud Shell
 $HOME directory.
 See [Using Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell) for information on using Cloud Shell.